lukestringer90/personal-website/_posts/2023-05-02-Leadership-and-the-One-Minute-Manager.md

 excerpt_separator: <!--more-->
 ---

-[Leadership and the One Minute Manager](https://www.kenblanchard.com/Store/Leadership-and-the-One-Minute-Manager) is a another book I read after moving into my first management role.
+[Leadership and the One Minute Manager](https://www.kenblanchard.com/Store/Leadership-and-the-One-Minute-Manager) is another book I read after moving into my first management role.
 It was written by Ken Blanchard, Drea Zigarmi, Patricia Zigarmi, and was first published in 1999.

 This book follows on from [The One Minute Manager](https://stringer.dev/2023/05/01/The-One-Minute-Manager.html), and builds on number of concepts to explore the idea of what a good leader is.
 Below are some extracts and diagrams I found useful.